 Bible verses about meditating on God’s doings

 Meditating on His wonderful works will instill awe in us, awe for God’s awesome power, for His marvelous works, and for His dealings with us humans.
-Again, many Bible verses referring to meditating on His works can be found in the Psalms.
+Again, many Bible verses referring to meditating on His works are in the Psalms.

 “I will also meditate on all Your work, and talk of Your deeds.”